Barsalogho massacre

-On 24 August 2024, jihadists from Jama'at Nasr al-Islam wal-Muslimin (JNIM) killed over 600 civilians digging trenches for the Burkinabe government around the town of Barsalogho, Sanmatenga Province, Burkina Faso.
-The massacre is the deadliest in Burkinabe history, and the deadliest attack in the jihadist insurgency in Burkina Faso.
+On 24 August 2024, jihadists from Jama'at Nusrat al-Islam wal-Muslimin (JNIM) killed between 200 and 600 civilians digging trenches for the Burkinabe government around the town of Barsalogho, Sanmatenga Province, Burkina Faso.
+The massacre is the deadliest in Burkinabe history, and the deadliest attack in the Islamist insurgency in Burkina Faso.

 Background

-Much of northern and eastern Burkina Faso has been the frontline of an insurgency waged by Jama'at Nasr al-Islam wal-Muslimin (JNIM) and the Islamic State in the Greater Sahara since 2015, with these groups intensifying their attacks on civilians seen as sympathetic to the government since 2019.
+Much of northern and eastern Burkina Faso has been the frontline of an insurgency waged by Jama'at Nusrat al-Islam wal-Muslimin (JNIM) and the Islamic State in the Greater Sahara since 2015, with these groups intensifying their attacks on civilians seen as sympathetic to the government since 2019.
 Within Burkina Faso, ISGS is predominantly active in the tri-border area between Mali, Niger, and Burkina Faso.
 Since the September 2022 Burkina Faso coup d'état that saw Ibrahim Traoré rise to power, the Burkinabe government and VDP auxiliaries have conducted massacres against civilian areas that have killed hundreds of civilians.

 By August 2024, JNIM was encroaching the city of Kaya in Barsalogho Department, which represented the last defensive line between JNIM and the Burkinabe capital Ouagadougou.
-New trenches had been built around the city of Barsalogho in 2022, and were expended extensively in 2023.
+New trenches had been built around the city of Barsalogho in 2022, and were expanded extensively in 2023.
 A western trench was built between 6 and 18 August, and an eastern trench, where the attack took place, was built between 22 and 24 August.

 The trenches were built by civilians forcefully recruited by the government, and the jihadists attacked while construction was ongoing.
 JNIM accused the victims of being collaborators with the government or militiamen, although video footage showed all civilians unarmed.
 Many civilians had previously resisted efforts by the government to dig trenches.
 On the morning of the attack, jihadists had been spotted nearby.
 Burkinabe junta leader Ibrahim Traoré had earlier said "Everyone has to get to work ...
 I don't want to hear anymore 'we are under attack'.
 You are going to mobilize your populations to dig trenches while the machines arrive at your home."